 persview creates an interactive list of accounts with personal balances.
-The list can contain all outstanding accounts or just a portion, depending on the criteria you enter when you first run the program.
+The list can contain all outstanding accounts or just a portion, depending on your custom criteria.

-persview every day when working down unpaid balances.
+persview to work down unpaid balances.
 By specifying different criteria, a user can focus on a certain portion of your practice’s personal A/R. For example, some offices split up overdue accounts by last name, while others work on the accounts based on the age or amount of the balance.
 Regardless of how your office works,

 persview can help you hone in on the accounts you need to contact.